pxslip/db-studio/docs/getting-started/glossary.md

 Directus supports mirroring all the most widely used SQL databases, including PostgreSQL, MySQL, Microsoft SQL Server, SQLite, OracleDB, MariaDB, CockroachDB, and other variants.
-Each vendor has subtle (and sometimes not so subtle) differences in how they function, so Directus includes an abstraction layer that helps it avoid writing different code for each type.
+Each vendor has subtle (and sometimes not so subtle) differences in how they function, so DB Studio includes an abstraction layer that helps it avoid writing different code for each type.

 This means there is also the possibility of supporting other datastores in the future, such as NoSQL options like